Choose the Best 1/4 Torque Wrench

+Just check the full list of adjustments and adapters – you will be surprised.
 The fittings on your motorcycle or bike can be tightened evenly across all clamping surfaces.
 The experts recommend using this tool set of torque wrenches on stems, lever clamps, rotors, seat clamps, headsets, etc.

 Thanks to this toolset, you will be able to install any motorcycle and bike components with pre-calibrated precision.
 It offers micro-adjustment to 0.1 with a range scale from 2.0 to 20.0 Nm (Newton Meter).